 SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in Spectrum Pharmaceuticals, Inc. of Class Acton Lawsuit and Upcoming Deadline – SPPI

-/EIN News/ -- NEW YORK, Dec.
-25, 2022 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Spectrum Pharmaceuticals, Inc. (NASDAQ: SPPI), and certain officers.
+NEW YORK, Dec.
+25, 2022 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Spectrum Pharmaceuticals, Inc. SPPI, and certain officers.
 The class action, filed in the United States District Court for the Southern District of New York, and docketed under 22-cv-10677, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired

 If you are a shareholder who purchased or otherwise acquired Affirm securities during the Class Period, you have until February 3, 2023 to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
 To discuss this action, contact Robert S. Willoughby at newaction@pomlaw.com or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.